Trade credit insurance: History

 Many variations of trade credit insurance have evolved ranging from coverage that can be canceled or reduced at an insurers discretion, to coverage that cannot be canceled or reduced by the insurer during the policy period.
 Other programs may allow the policy holder to act as the underwriter.

 While trade credit insurance is often mostly known for protecting foreign or export accounts receivable, there has always been a large segment of the market that uses trade credit insurance for domestic accounts receivable protection as well.
 Domestic trade credit insurance provides companies with the protection they need as their customer base consolidates creating larger receivables to fewer customers.
 This further creates a larger exposure and greater risk if a customer does not pay their accounts.
 The addition of new insurers in this area have increased the availability of domestic cover for companies.

-Many businesses found that their insurers withdrew trade credit insurance during the late-2000s financial crisis, foreseeing large losses if they continued to underwrite sales to failing businesses.
-This led to accusations that the insurers were deepening and prolonging the recession, as businesses could not afford the risk of making sales without the insurance, and therefore contracted in size or had to close.
+Many businesses found that their insurers withdrew trade credit insurance during the 2008 financial crisis, following significant growth in the number of claims, and with insurers foreseeing large losses if they continued to underwrite sales to failing businesses.
+The Association of British Insurers (ABI) reported that in the first quarter of 2009, the number of trade credit insurance claims rose to 9,213, up from 6,225 in the same period in 2008, an increase of 48%.
+The value of UK claims incurred in 2008 was £360m, compared to £257m in 2007.
+The withdrawal of cover led to accusations that the insurers were deepening and prolonging the recession, as businesses could not afford the risk of making sales without the insurance, and therefore contracted in size or had to close.
 Insurers countered these criticisms by claiming that they were not the cause of the crisis, but were responding to economic reality and ringing the alarm bells.
+The ABI issued a Statement of Principles on Trade Credit Insurance in April 2009, which set out how trade credit insurers operated and informed clients about the service they could expect.
+The Statement of Principles included: